oroinc/documentation/user/storefront/getting-started/common-controls.rst

 Product Data Export
 -------------------

-.. hint:: The feature is available since OroCommerce v4.2.5.
+.. hint:: The feature is available starting from OroCommerce v4.2.5.
 To find out which application version you are running, ask your system administrator to check the :ref:`system information <system-information>`.

 Registered customer users can export products, their prices, and price tiers into a .csv file from the storefront product collection and search results pages.